Ashdroids/Ashdroids/README.md

 - 👋 Hi, I’m @Ashdroids
-- 👀 I’m interested in Unity Game Development
+- 👀 I’m interested in Unity Game Development and web development
-- 🌱 I’m currently learning C# in Unity
+- 🌱 I’m currently a junior C# developer in Unity and learning web development
 - 📫 How to reach me : a.morrisseyy@gmail.com

 <!---